googlearchive/observe-js/README.md

-  path,       // Path object or path string callback,   // function to be invoked when the observed path-value has changed. target,     // optional - context object (this) for provided callback token,      // optional - value to be passed back as last argument to callback valueFn,    // optional - changed values are reported as the result of valueFn(pathValue) setValueFn  // optional - setValue(newValue) sets the path value to setValueFn(newValue) )
+  path,       // Path object or path string callback,   // function to be invoked when the observed path-value has changed. target,     // optional - context object (this) for provided callback valueFn,    // optional - changed values are reported as the result of valueFn(pathValue) setValueFn  // optional - setValue(newValue) sets the path value to setValueFn(newValue) )